The Best Restaurants & Bars In Echo Park

-This neighborhood's been around since 1892, and while one of the smaller neighborhoods in LA, Echo Park packs an incredible amount of things to do into its 2.4 square miles.
+Echo Park packs an incredible amount of things to do into its humble 2.4 square miles.
 There's Dodger Stadium of course (love you, Mookie), swan boats in the park, and a convenience store for time travelers.
+It's also home to one of LA’s best pizzas, some sexy little wine spots, and a handful of sceney coffee shops.
+Feeling overwhelmed?
+The 19 restaurants and bars below will help narrow things down.